-Visual Studio End of Life
+Visual Studio End of Life (EOL)

 First released in 1997, Microsoft Visual Studio is one of the longest-running integrated development environments for creating software, websites, mobile apps, and more.
 Visual Studio includes an advanced code editor featuring syntax highlighting and code completion for variables, functions, methods, and more.
 Additionally, it includes a debugger for debugging applications and a designer.
 On top of all that, you can find a long list of additional modules for development, including data and server explorers to make managing databases and their connections easier.

-Visual Studio Lifecycle
+Visual Studio and TFS Lifecycle

 Lastly, Visual Studio has three channels, a Preview Channel, Current Channel, and a Long-Term Servicing Channel (LTSC).
 New features and bug fixes are introduced on the Preview Channel to allow users to provide early feedback.
 Once these features are deemed ready for widespread use, they are released on the Current Channel.
 Occasionally, Preview Features are also included in the Current Channel, giving users the opportunity to try out new features and share their feedback without requiring another installation.
 Lastly, Long-Term Servicing Channels (LTSC) are offered to provide development teams with more control over when they choose to adopt new feature releases.